This post may contain affiliate links. Please see my disclosure policy for details.

 Through various excavations, there are meant to have been eight monarchs who used the palace from Henry II in the 12th century to Richard II in the 14th.

-Unfortunately, the palace felt into decay and is now a ruin.
+Unfortunately, the palace fell into decay and is now a ruin.
 Only a small part of it remains in King’s Clipstone.
 But, you can stop by and check it out only a few miles drive from Edwinstowe.

 There is a small lay-by to park nearby and it’s FREE to visit open 24 hours.
 Click here for more information.